MCore-Services-bv/teamleader-sdk/README.md

 ## ⚠️ Alpha Release

-[... rest of your existing README stays the same ...]

-## ⚠️ Alpha Release

 This is an **alpha release** (v1.0.0-alpha).
 While the codebase is production-ready and feature-complete, we're gathering community feedback before the stable 1.0.0 release.

 ### What "Alpha" Means